 The Gig Economy

 HMRC were accused - from around 2016 - of being too slow to tackle strenuous efforts to classify many staff as self-employed rather than employed, and so permitting considerable loss of tax as well as loss of employment rights.
-(See also Developing Issues - The Gig Economy).
+(See also Emerging Issues - The Gig Economy).

 In an interesting twist on this issue, a 2017 crowd-funded legal action sought to demonstrate that HMRC should require Uber to pay VAT.
 The FT reported as follows: